-My illustrated Lectures and Workshops have included Globe Theatre Education, Dartington Hall International Summer School, Rose Bruford Theatre School, Handel House, Institute of Musical Research Senate House and the Huntington Library California.
+My illustrated Lectures and Workshops have included Globe Theatre Education, Royal National Theatre Education, Dartington Hall International Summer School, Rose Bruford Theatre School, Handel House, Institute of Musical Research Senate House and the Huntington Library California.

 I trained as a violinist at the Royal College of Music, and went on to study singing.
 I performed with the pre-punk ‘Sadista Sisters’, the Michael Nyman Band, The English Consort of Viols, and The Martin Best Ensemble, while building up my own groups.